RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 When we discuss decentralisation within IoT, we're often talking about:
 * Advocating for an alternative to all IoT services being managed by a few big companies.
-* Security, transparency and data ownership.
+* Security and data ownership.
 * Local networks.